Proving Sprite Theft

 I'm sorry to say that there is only one foolproof, flawless way to completely avoid sprite theft, which is not to ever show them to anybody on the internet.
 Of course, most people wouldn't ever just stop showcasing their sprites, so that's out of the picture.

-They tend to be the most annoying art thieves, just because there are so many of them.
-They don't even qualify for actual art thieves; they just display other people's sprites (and other artwork, for that matter) without stating who made it (and in the case of artists who strictly don't want their work used even with credit, using them at all).
-You might even be an artist who doesn't mind creditless usage of your sprites, and then you can just skip this section.
+This category isn't exactly art thieves; they just post or display other people's sprites (or other artwork, for that matter) without stating who made it or otherwise following the artist's usage guidelines.
+You might even be an artist who doesn't mind people reposting your sprites without credit, and then you can just skip this section.

-Anyway, most TOS-Breakers are simply kids who don't really know copyright laws and think it's quite fine to put any cool pictures they find somewhere in their sigs or on their websites.
+Most casual reposters are simply kids who don't really know the etiquette around using other people's fanart and think it's fine to just freely put whatever cool pictures they find somewhere in their forum signatures or social media or on their websites.
 If you tell them to give credit or remove the sprites (depending on whether you would prefer not to have your work displayed at all or just want it clear that it's yours), they will usually say sorry and do so.

-• Get permission, where they can't be used for anything without your explicit permission.
+- Use only with permission, where the art can't be reposted or used for anything without your explicit permission.

-• Not to be used, where no use of the sprite is permitted at all.
+- Not to be edited or reposted, where no use of the art by others is permitted at all.

-However, unfortunately not all art thieves are simple TOS-Breakers.
-We also have the serious ones, those who are really pretending to own your work...
+However, unfortunately not all art thieves are simply casual reposters.
+We also have the serious ones, the ones who really are trying to take credit for your work.

 The Attention Thieves